farrukh-ahm/Portfolio-Project-1/README.md

         <br>

    7. #### Book a Tour
-        - For tourists/visitors who want to experience a more detalied and entertaining tour of the Red Fort, they can opt for a guided tour throu the form provided on this page.
+        - For tourists/visitors who want to experience a more detalied and entertaining tour of the Red Fort, they can opt for a guided tour through the form provided on this page.
-        - It's easy to fill and book, the users are notified with a confirmation message on a new page, and they can easily navigate back vis Home button provided below the message or through the navigation bar.
+        - It's easy to fill and book, the users are notified with a confirmation message on a new page, and they can easily navigate back via Home button provided below the message or through the navigation bar.
-        - For now, the form dump page is a dummy, and uses GET method instead of POST.
+        - Clicking on the "Book!" button takes the users to a new page which is a form-dump page.
+For now, this page is a dummy, and uses GET method instead of POST.
 It's just for the demo purposes.
         <br>
         <img src="./assets/images-readme-file/form page.JPG">
         <br>